Euphorbia exigua aka Dwarf Spurge

 Dwarf Spurge, Hierbecilla Traidora, Small Spurge

-How to care for Dwarf Spurge
+How difficult is it to take care of Dwarf Spurge

 Even if you don't have a green thumb, you can successfully care for Dwarf Spurge due to its easy-going nature.